facebook/react/docs/docs/jsx-in-depth.md

 <MyComponent message={'hello world'} />
 ```

-When you pass a string literal, its value is HTML-unescaped.
+When you pass a string literal, its value is HTML-escaped.
 So these two JSX expressions are equivalent:

 ```js
 <MyComponent message="&lt;3" />